owencz1998/Deezsounds/README.md

 ## :star2: Bugs & features

 #### :building_construction: Upcoming features
-- Include the blind test functionality (solo, multiplayer, title-based, artist-based)
 - Turn the mod into a skin for the official refreezer app

 #### :lady_beetle: Bugs
-- Game tiles (Home screen) are not implemented
 - [Tell me !](https://github.com/PetitPrinc3/Deezer/issues)
+- Some home tiles are not and will not be implemented (Concerts, Did you know, Original videos, ...)

 ## :balance_scale: Disclaimer & Legal